Sheaf Data Types

 Tensors

 Tensors are the primary data type in Sheaf.
-All numeric literals and vectors become JAX tensors.
+All numeric literals and vectors become tensors.

 Note: Syntactic Context Matters